 Cabinet in faux-grained fir – Central Italy, late 18th century

-It is made of soft fir wood and decorated using the "lacca povera" technique – a humble yet expressive finish applied with brush, cloth, and earth pigments, designed to elevate modest materials through faux, imperfect grain patterns reminiscent of fine woods and marbles.
+Crafted in fir wood and decorated using the technique known as lacca povera — a humble method employing brush, cloth, and natural pigments — it was designed to elevate modest materials with faux, imperfect marbling that mimicked the veining of more precious woods and stones.

-Two framed panel doors and a large lower drawer define the cabinet’s practical soul: a piece built to store clothing, linens, and fabrics.
+Two panelled doors and a spacious lower drawer define its practical soul: a piece conceived to store clothing, linens, and household textiles.

-The shape is restrained, with lightly shaped feet and a gently overhanging cornice – no ornamentation, but everything speaks of proportion and quiet dignity.
+Its shape is restrained, with subtly shaped feet and a slightly projecting top moulding — no embellishments, yet everything speaks of balance and dignity.

-It’s not an aristocratic piece, but a domestic one – the product of rural craftsmanship, likely made for the bedroom of a sharecropper’s home or a servant’s room in a small bourgeois residence.
+This is not an aristocratic piece, but a domestic one — the product of arte povera, intended for the bedroom of a sharecropper’s house or a servant’s quarters in a bourgeois home.

-And yet that’s precisely what makes it striking today: it’s authentic, straightforward, unpretentious – and still intact in its quiet charm.
+And it is precisely this that makes it striking today: it is honest, authentic, functional — and still intact in its quiet charm.

-This object reminds us how widespread the desire for beauty once was, even in the simplest settings – where means were limited, but taste was not.
+It is a piece that reveals how deeply rooted the pursuit of beauty was, even in the simplest of settings, where means were few but taste was not.

-The cabinet is in excellent condition: well restored, solid, clean, carefully disinfested, and fully ready to be used again – without hesitation.
+The cabinet is in excellent condition: carefully restored, sturdy, clean, thoroughly treated against pests, and ready to be used again — without hesitation.

-It’s not just an aesthetic choice, but an act of coherence: because to restore is to preserve value, to avoid waste, and to choose a lasting kind of quality.
+It’s not just an aesthetic choice, but an act of consistency: restoring means reclaiming value, avoiding waste, and choosing quality that endures.

 • Material: Flecked fir with rustic lacquer finish